svsvenu/svsvenu.github.io/_posts/2015-8-10-Webmethods on Docker.md

 ###Step 2 - Create a docker file

-Create a file called 'Dockerfile' (case sensitive ) in the same directory as the ones we put the installer and images in.The contents of the docker file are below
+Create a file called 'Dockerfile' (case sensitive ) in the same directory as the ones we put the installer and images from step-1 in.The contents of the docker file are below

 ```